 The neuroradiology department perform all imaging of the nervous system.
 This includes x-rays, CT scans, MRI scans and angiograms.
 They also perform some treatments particularly for neurovascular disorders such as aneurysms.

 The neuroanaesthesia team administer anaesthesia for neurosurgical operations.
 In addition to this, a group of specialist neuroanaesthetists with a special interest in the care of patients with brain disorders who are critically ill work in the the neurosciences intensive care unit (NICU).

 Patients with disorders of the brain, spine or nerves who are critically ill or require the assistance of a ventilator for breathing are managed on this renowned specialist unit.

 How Charity support is impacting the hospital

-- With the purchase of a cortical stimulator, we now we have a state of the art piece of kit for brain surgery.
+- With the purchase of a cortical stimulator, we now have a state-of-the-art piece of kit for brain surgery.
 There will be hundreds of patients who will benefit.
 It will be so beneficial to the neurological service.

 - Equipment trolley and aids to rehabilitate patients faster in the neurological intensive care unit